-This module provides a lightweight localization layer for xeokit components,
+This module provides a small localization layer for xeokit components.

-Translations are keyed by stable identifiers (for example "NavCube.front") and
+Translations are keyed by stable identifiers such as "NavCube.front" and

 Features